 You might wonder whether an inventory turnover ratio of 8.73 is a cause for concern or celebration.
 That depends on the industry.
 For example, supermarkets, which sell perishable goods, will inherently have a higher turnover ratio than a company with a pricier, slow-moving product, like an automobile dealership.

-For that reason, as Accounting Explain points out, Wal-Mart needs to evaluate its inventory by comparing its ratio against direct competitors like Costco; knowing the inventory turnover of a manufacturer like John Deere doesn’t tell Wal-Mart if it’s managing inventory efficiently, or if sales have slowed and goods are overstocked,
+For that reason, as Accounting Explain points out, WalMart needs to evaluate its inventory by comparing its ratio against direct competitors like Costco.
+Knowing the inventory turnover of a manufacturer like John Deere doesn’t tell WalMart if it’s managing inventory efficiently.
+Nor does it show if sales have slowed and goods are overstocked,

-By benchmarking your ratio to competitors, you may discover many insights, like whether your sales and procurement departments are working in sync.
+By benchmarking your ratio to competitors, you may discover many insights.
+For example, you can determine whether your sales and procurement departments are working in sync.
 The ratio may also alert you that you might be a little too stingy when it comes to inventory.
 “Sometimes a very high inventory ratio could result in lost sales, as there is not enough inventory to meet demand,” explains Investopedia.

-Maintaining your inventory turnover ratio at the right level can keep your business running profitably and well — and let you know changes you might address that may otherwise escape your attention.
+Maintaining your inventory turnover ratio at the right level can keep your business running profitably and well.
+It lets you know changes you might address that may otherwise escape your attention.